FlynnOConnell/clustersort/docs/guide/guide.config.rst

 ~~~~
 Here we define various paths necessary for the script, set by default to subdirectories in the parent directory of the specified path.

-    .. _path-run-path-key:
+    .. _path-data-path-key:

-    - run-path
+    - data
-        - Path to the directory where files to be processed are stored.
+        - Path to the directory where the data to be processed is located.
-        - Default: None specified

-    .. _path-results-path-key:

-    - results-path
-        - Path to the directory where results will be stored.
-        - Default: None specified

-    .. _path-completed-path-key:

-    - completed-path
-        - Path where completed files will be moved.
         - Default: None specified

 .. _cluster-section: